davatorium/rofi/doc/rofi-theme.5.markdown

 * **placeholder-color**: Color of the placeholder text.
 * **blink**:             Enable/Disable blinking on an input textbox (Boolean).
 * **markup**:            Force markup on, beware that only valid pango markup strings are shown.
+* **tab-stops**:         array of distances
+    Set the location of tab stops by their distance from the beginning of the line.
+    Each distance should be greater than the previous one.
+    The text appears to the right of the tab stop position (other alignments are not supported yet).

 ### listview:
 * **columns**:         integer